 Stack 2 together.
 Holding both, cut them in half.
 Then still holding 2 pieces of felt together, cut them in thirds.

-By keeping the stacks together while you cut… each stack may not all be exactly the same size and shape…BUT they will be exactly the same size as their mate!
+By keeping the stacks together while you cut… each stack may not all be the same size and shape…BUT they will be the same size as their mate!
 Each front and back of the puppet will match.
-Again you could be more precise – but this is supposed to be a enjoyable playtime with toddlers – it’s got to more quickly or you will lose their interest!
+Again you could be more precise – but this is supposed to be an enjoyable playtime with toddlers – it’s got to more quickly or you will lose their interest!

 You will now have 12 pairs of felt. — That’s 12 Easy Finger Puppets from one sheet of felt!

 Adults or older children can choose to machine or hand-sew the three sides, leaving the bottom open.
 I used hot glue to speed up the process! **If you are making this with little children, it might be easier to insert a popsicle stick and glue the felt to both sides.